monitisexchange/Monitis-Linux-Scripts/Process-monitor/README.md

   - all parameters are optional.
   - the duration has the minimum value limit (5 min) that is defined in the "monitor_constant.sh"
-  - the "command of process" should be unique otherwise the first found command with given parameter will be monitored
+  - the "command of process" should be unique otherwise all found applications with given parameter in command line will be monitored
-  - usage of command line parameters allow to run few process-monitors to monitor various processes.
+  - usage of command line parameters allow to run a few process-monitors to monitor various processes.
   - the name of monitor is composed as the following:  "Process\_\<host of process | 127.0.0.1\>\_\<command of process | memcached\>"

 The stop of process-monitor can be done by the following command